 I drove my car to Amanda’s house that evening and she offered to drive me back to my Airbnb while her 20-month-old twins fell asleep in the car.
 When I arrived, she gave me the medications I had shipped to her house since I didn’t have an address.
 She was so generous to do all of this for me considering I had just met her.
 Her husband stayed home and watched their son who was around six years old and his friend who was staying the night.
 Amanda loaded up the twins and we headed to my Airbnb, hoping they’d fall asleep.

-After 20 minutes, we arrived to my Airbnb and she pulled into the driveway.
+After 20 minutes, we arrived at my Airbnb and she pulled into the driveway.
 I thanked her and started walking up the stairs, but then she texted me and asked if I could come back to her car.
 I went back and she asked if she could pray with me.
 I got back into the car and she held my hand while praying for me and my journey.
-Afterwards, we talked about how God has plans and is bigger than all of us.
+Afterward, we talked about how God has plans and is bigger than all of us.
 We need to remember to pause and thank him.

 It’s sometimes uncomfortable praying with others out loud.
 My friend Debbie has gotten me more comfortable with it as she often prays out loud with me.
 God has totally provided for me during my life and during this trip.
 Amanda was encouraging, warm, sweet, and caring.
-God often sends people into my life at the right time and they provide for me in ways that make me incredibly grateful.
+God often sends people into my life at the right time, and they provide for me in ways that make me incredibly grateful.

 Thanks for reading!
 Hit the Like button or leave a comment below!